roshanmaind/digit-recognizer/README.md

 2. Right click the empty_build.sh file.
 Click on "Properties".
 Go to "Permissions" tab and make sure the checkbox reading "Allow executing file as a program" is checked.

-3. In the terminal (navigated to the project directory) type
+3. In the terminal (navigated to the project directory), type
 	```
 	./build.sh
 	```

 to build the project.
-You will find the produced binary in the "bin" folder.
+You will find the produced binary in the /bin folder.

 4. To empty the bin folder type in the terminal (navigated to the project directory)
 	```